-Dear readers of ADxS.org, please forgive the disruption.
+Dear reader of ADxS.org, please excuse the disruption.

-13870.
-Unfortunately, 99.8% of our readers do not donate.
-If everyone who reads this request makes a small contribution, our fundraising campaign for 2023 would be over after a few days.
-This donation request is displayed 18,000 times a week, but only 40 people donate.
-If you find ADxS.org useful, please take a minute and support ADxS.org with your donation.
-Thank you!
+If everyone reading this appeal made a small contribution, our fundraising campaign for 2024 would be over after a few days.
+This appeal is displayed 23,000 times a week, but only 75 people donate.

 1. Depression or ADHD - differential diagnosis and treatment¶

-Emotional dysregulation, irritability, anger, and agitation in ADHD correlate with ADHD-specific genes and not with genes specifically associated with affective disorders (depression).2
+Emotional dysregulation, irritability, anger and agitation in ADHD correlate with ADHD-specific genes and not with genes specifically associated with affective disorders (depression).2

 Characteristics of dysphoria